Monotonicity and Competitive Equilibrium in Cake-cutting: Introduction

-Two other works, published independently and contemporaneously to our work, prove other desirable properties of the Nash-optimal-CEEI rule for indivisible item assignment \citep{Caragiannis2016Unreasonable} and for homogeneous resource allocation \citep{Bogomolnaia2016Competitive}.
-The combined evidence of the three works shows that the Nash-optimal rule may be the most fair allocation rule in various settings.
+Our work shows that the Nash-optimal rule is ideal for fair cake cutting.
+Other works, published independently and contemporaneously to our work, prove other desirable properties of the Nash-optimal-CEEI rule for indivisible item assignment \citep{Caragiannis2016Unreasonable}, public decision making \citep{Conitzer2017} and homogeneous resource allocation \citep{Bogomolnaia2016Competitive}.
+The combined evidence of the these works shows that the Nash-optimal rule may be the most fair allocation rule in various settings.